nukopian/DBIx-Squirrel/README.md

 if the `DEBUG` environment variable contains a truthy value.
 The result is passed unchanged along to the next stage of the transformation.

+A transformation is presented as a *contiguous* chain of one or more CODEREFs at the end of the iterator's argument list.
+Stages are separated other arguments (and each other) using the comma (`,`).
+Separation using the long-comma (`=>`), provided the token to its left is not a bare word, is also possible, and is more visually expressive since it is a metaphor for the result's direction of travel through a transformation.

-From this example, we can intuit the following:
+From these examples, we can intuit the following about transformations:

-- the result in its current form enters each stage of transformation as `$_`, but also as the first element of `@_` for when we need something less ephemeral;
+- the result (in its current form) enters a transformation stage as `$_`, and as the first element of the `@_` array, for when we need something less ephemeral;
-- the result, which may or may not have changed, is passed along to the next stage of the transformation as the final evaluated expression, or via an explicit `return` statement;
+- the result (which may, or may not, have changed), is passed to the next stage of the transformation, or to the caller, as the final evaluated expression, or using an explicit `return` statement.
-- the result of the final stage of a transformation is what the caller gets.

-A transformation is presented as a *contiguous* chain of CODEREFs at the end of the iterator's argument list.
-You can separate each stage with a comma (`,`), though the long-comma (`=>`) is more expressive, since it indicates the result's direction of travel through a transformation.

 <div align="right">Go to: <a href="#dbix-squirrel-top">Top</a></div>